biblio-excerptise: a book unexamined is not worth having

 not quite what they used to be.
 Government decisions, such as the sudden

-move to open eight new IITs, being taken without sufficient input from
+move to open eight new IITs, taken practically without any input from

-academia or others, and given the continuing shortage of good faculty, may
+academia or others, and the continuing shortage of good faculty, may not

 The director of IIT Madras, M. Ananth, tells a relevant joke in connection